 1. Upon conviction (which happens in the majority of cases), the violation is reported to the DMV immediately, given today's technology; even if a request for Trial de Novo (a New Trial) is granted by the court, the conviction will remain in place until the final outcome of your new trial.
 This may mean adverse consequences for you with an employer, insurance carrier, or the DMV itself.

 2. Many citing officers may be hesitant to allow for any concessions or optional dispositions at a subsequent Court Trial proceeding, once you have actually challenged them through a Trial By Written Declaration process.

-3. You must pay the full amount of your bail to the court, prior to your Trial By Written Declaration being heard and considered by the Judge - For Example: If you are cited for CVC 22348(b) - Speeding in Excess of 100 MPH, your bail amount would be $899.00.
+3. You must pay the full amount of your bail to the court, prior to your Trial By Written Declaration being heard and considered by the Judge - For Example: If you are cited for CVC 22406(a) - Speeding in a Commercial Motor Vehicle (69 mph / 55 mph zone), your bail amount would be $489.00.
 This is not the case if you enter a plea of Not Guilty, and then request a formal Court Trial proceeding.

 4. If found Guilty (which occurs a majority of the time), you only have twenty (20) calendar days after the date the court's decision is mailed to you to request a Trial De Novo, or New Trial, or else your conviction will remain in place.

 5. Any information an individual defendant puts into a Trial By Written Declaration becomes admissible evidence, and can and will be used against them in all future related court proceedings!